New Malden’s Tom Onslow-Cole can no longer describe himself as a touring cars rookie or a young pretender, or wet behind the ears.

 Since making his debut for WSR the former Brooklands College student has driven for Vauxhall’s VXRacing, Team Aon and AmD Milltek Racing.

-In 2010 – with Team Aon – he was in with a chance of winning the crown on the final race weekend at Brands Hatch, but retirements in each of the final three races saw him finish the season fourth in the rankings.
+In 2010 – with Team Aon – he was in with a chance of winning the crown on the final race weekend at Brands Hatch, but retirements in each of the final three races saw him finish the season fourth

 He returns to a team that won the drivers’ and team championships in 2009, and, with seven race wins and a total of 26 podium finishes to his name, he returns with expectations high.